Join our list

 Virginia – Alexandria, Richmond

 Non-flyers can rejoice and not worry about finding a parking space at their Amtrak station.
 You may have to drive a little farther, but for piece of mind in knowing your parking spot is reserved, is worth it.

-READ ABOUT how to take Amtrak to your cruise port
+READ MORE: How to take Amtrak to your cruise port

 If your departure city isn’t listed here, contact your Amtrak station and get the lowdown on parking.
 There may be times when the station agent doesn’t answer the phone.
 This is usually because a train is about to arrive or depart and there’s only one or two agents on staff.
 Keep trying.
 If the station is very close, drive over and speak with the station agent and know before you go.